savageserif/hackernews-dot-cool/README.md

 ![](public/social-preview.png)

-Navigating the original Hacker News website and most third-party web readers means jumping back and forth between the front page, external links and comments pages. [hackernews.cool](https://hackernews.cool/) arranges these as columns of one unified page, making it possible to browse linked websites and discussion threads side-by-side.

-Also, a customizable layout and tweaks to the formatting of comments enhance the reading experience.
-In addition, PWA support allows using the website as a standalone app.
+Navigating Hacker News usually means jumping back and forth between the front page, comments pages and external links. [hackernews.cool](https://hackernews.cool/) arranges them as columns of one unified page, making it possible to browse linked websites and discussion threads side-by-side.
+A customizable layout and tweaks to the formatting of comments additionally enhance the reading experience, and PWA support allows using the website as a standalone app.

 ### Typefaces